i2p/i2p.i2p/installer/lib/wrapper/README.txt

 FreeBSD 7.4 to eliminate the dependency on the compat6x port.
 Don't forget to strip the binaries and disable the execute bit.
 A walkthrough can be found in freebsd/README.txt.

-For linux-ppc, we don't use the Tanuki binaires because they're (mistakenly) ppc64 compiles.
-Compile the arch-dependent bits with "ant -Dbits=32 compile-c-unix".

 For macosx, combine (if possible) the universal-32 and universal-64 files from the delta pack (each is a 2-architecture fat file)